rmsrosa/random_notes/docs/src/generative/score_and_langevin.md

 As mentioned above, questions about the conditions for the convergence, rate of converge and convergence metric are of great importance, and they are also important for sampling purposes.
 Other relevant question concern the stability of the equilibrium solution, when for instance an approximate score function is used.
 This is also relevant when the modeled score function (say via a neural network) might even not be exactly the gradient of a potential.
 We will leave these questions for another opportunity.

-## Numerical example
+## One-dimensional numerical example

-We illustrate the Langevin sampling by drawing samples for a Gaussian mixture distribution.
+We first illustrate the Langevin sampling by drawing samples for a univariate Gaussian mixture distribution.

 ```@setup scoreandlangevin
 xrange = range(0.0, 10.0, 200)